ValentijnHeijnsbroek/RailNl/README.md

 per traject at 3, it will give the score around the 6400/6500 the quickest and consistently

 ## Ant Colony Optimization
+Ant Colony Optimization (ACO) is inspired by how an ant colony finds the best routes to food: if an ants dicsovers a fast route, it will leave a trail of pheromones behind that other ants can smell.
+Stronger pheromone levels mean better or faster routes.
+In this manner, ants can very quickly find the best path to their food.
+In our code it works almost the same: each iteration a certain amount of 'ants' is deployed over stations.
+Each ant represents a possible trajectory.
+Beforehand a predetermined amount of pheromones is set to all connections.
+Each ant will choose his next station based on the pheromone levels of that connection that are left behind by ants in previous generations.
+At the end of each iteration the highest of the trajectories (ants) will be rewarded by giving all the connections in that trajectory some extra pheromones.
+To avoid pheromone levels getting too high, and thereby unstimulating the ants to explore not yet dicsovered connections, each iteration all connections are deducted a small amount of their pheromones(evaporation_rate).
+To further explore possible solutions, a parameter is specified(end_random_iterations) that controls when the number of ants are no longer randomly chosen, but chosen based on previous iterations.
+By correctly tuning the parameters, this algorithm can be used to optimise the score function.
+If for a certain amount of iterations(threshold) the algorithm doesn't yield a score that's at least 10 points higher than the previous highscore , the algorithm will stop.

 ### Runnning ACO:
 Open the 'aco.py' file